Skip to main content

 • Sales and marketing teams need a comprehensive view of their customer data to understand demand and deliver exceptional consumer experiences.

-• Procurement and supply chain management teams depend on accurate data for maintaining and optimizing inventory levels and reducing production expenses.
+• Procurement and supply chain management teams depend on accurate data to maintain and optimize inventory levels and reduce production expenses.

 • Compliance officers must ensure data management aligns with both internal policies and external regulations.

-• Security teams need complete visibility and understanding of an organization’s data to manage risks and prevent incidents effectively – you can’t protect what you can’t see or don’t know.
+• Security teams need complete visibility and understanding of an organization’s data to effectively manage risks and prevent incidents.

-From an IT perspective, Wheeler from Asperitas Consulting notes that organizations also use cloud data governance for a range of requirements that enable all of those business uses we just covered.
+From an IT perspective, Wheeler from Asperitas Consulting notes that organizations also use cloud data governance for various requirements that enable all those business uses we just covered.

 Industry Insight